panosru/fault-manager/docs/source/features/custom-exceptions.rst

     :caption: Generate Custom Exception
     :name: generate-custom-exception

-    Fault::throw('CustomException', 'a message here');
+    Fault::throw('CustomError', 'a message here');

-:php:class:`CustomException` class is not yet defined anywhere in our project, what Fault Manager will do is:
+:php:class:`CustomError` class is not yet defined anywhere in our project, what Fault Manager will do is:

 Check if a class with that name already exists